OlivierGeorgeon/osoyoo/docs/Easy_to_Read_Overview.md

 Let's try an experiment now.
 We will lower the value of the parameter SPEED and let's see the effect it has when the Arduino board controls the robot car.

 The Arduino IDE should be opened up on your computer.
 Put your mouse inside the IDE's Window.
-You can move around and if click at a certain line or character of text, you can easily modify it.
+You can move around and if you click at a certain line or character of text, you can easily modify it.

 Go to Line 14 and change the value of the SPEED parameter to 55.
 Line 14 should look like this now:

 ![changespeed55](changespeed55.png)

-This program, i.e., Sketch, is human readable and actually essentially C code with a structure and specialized functions for the Arduino environment.
-We now have to convert this C code (i.e., the Sketch program you just modified) into the binary code which will run on the Mega2560 Ardinuo board in our robot car, and then actually upload the compiled binary code to the Mega2560 board.
+This program, i.e., Sketch, is human readable and actually essentially C-like code with a structure and specialized functions for the Arduino environment.
+We now have to convert this C-like code (i.e., the Sketch program you just modified) into the binary code which will run on the Mega2560 Ardinuo board in our robot car, and then actually upload the compiled binary code to the Mega2560 board.

 -Just as in the demo software examples in the various steps above, attach the USB cable to the Arduino board connector on the robot car, exactly like you did above when we uploaded software to the car's Arduino board.
-(The power on your robot car should be turned off -- the cable will supply power to the Arduino board.
-Plug the cable first into the Arduino board, i.e., the unpowered side, then plug the cable into your laptop (better to do this when your laptop is powered off, but in the real world, most of us will not bother to do this, and almost always fine if no extreme static discharges/shorts/etc.)
+(The power on your robot car should be turned off -- the cable will supply power to the Arduino board.)

 -Now click the upload arrow (green arrow inside a circle at the top left corner).
 Look at the bottom of the Arduino IDE -- you will see messages as the human readable Sketch gets compiled into binary bytes and uploaded to the Arduino board.